mihirkh/mihirkh.github.io/research.md

 <h1>Self-assembly of polyhedral nanoparticles</h1>

 <img src="/images/polyhedra.png"   align="right" width="400">
 Colloidal nanoparticles have generated great interest in recent years for a multitude of reasons.
 They can serve as _artificial atoms_, as they assemble into a rich variety of ordered structures.
 Their phase transitions proide ideal _testing ground_ for studying fundamental order-disorder phenomena.
-Further, unlike atoms, they are highly tunable in size, shape and interactions, which is extremely attractive for their potential applications.
+Further, unlike atoms, they are highly tunable in size, shape and interactions, which is extremely attractive for potential technological applications.

  I studied self-assembly of binary mixtures of polyhedral nanoparticles using Monte Carlo Simulations in order to examine the effect of shape on the phase behavior.